-This article about German knife law will help not to clip the wrong knife at your belt when travelling to Germany.
+This article about German knife law will help not to clip the wrong knives at your belt when travelling to Germany.
 (Hier klicken für deutsche Version)

 To prevent travelers from walking straight into the trap, Knife-Blog.com provides brief notes on knife laws in European Countries.
-Knife laws may be significantly different between European countries as they differ from state to state in the US.
-Knives you buy in a French tobacco shop at a railway station for little money can bring you behind bars in Germany, Belgium or Switzerland.
-Many knife people will visit Germany for vacation or attend the IWA Outdoor Classics in Nuremberg starting March 9th, 2018.
-For that reason, the first article about knife laws in European countries puts the focus on German knife laws.
+Knife laws may be significantly different between European countries as they differ from state to state in the United States.

 The German gun and knife laws have been amended in 2003.
 Tightening the laws was a political motivated reaction to an amok run of a highschool student who gunned down seventeen people.
 Although knife attacks haven’t been an issue at all, knife laws were also extremely tightened.
 The new law has left us knife people worse off, since some knife types are banned completely while others are restricted in size or blade length.

 German weapon laws are extremely complex and almost not understandable for non-lawyers.
 Regarding the knives I’ll keep things as simple as possible ignoring some minor details.
 Target is to provide all necessary information you do not violate the law when bringing knives to Germany.

 German language knows no equivalent term for switchblades.
 Most knife types, such as flippers or semi-automatics, are subjected to individual regulations which creates some additional complication to the large number of rules.

 The general frame of Germanys knife law defines three groups:

 Knives that can be legally owned but not carried in the public

 Knives than can be legally owned and carried in the public